E-Bikes & Bikes Customised to You

 Hey, guys, Peter here at sixthreezero.
 Okay, what kind of bike should you get if you think that you're a heavier rider and that you're going to need more support?
 Let's talk about that.

 Okay, so, again, Peter here at sixthreezero.
 We get this question quite a lot, it's just a topic that we hear a lot about, is what can you do if you feel like you're a heavier rider?
-Our bikes are rated for 300 pounds, that's what we say.
+Our bikes are made for up to 300 pounds, that's what we say.
 You could ride the bike if you're heavier than that.
 It's not the bike.
 That's what, I think, surprised a lot of people.
 The bike is extremely strong, the welds, everything on it, very, very strong, and all that.
 The heavier that a rider is, the stronger that things would have to be in any case, but it comes down in most cases to the wheel, all right?

 And so I have two wheels here.
 And before I get into those, let me just briefly say that even if you're a lighter rider but you're putting the bike through more intense riding, if you're doing some mountain biking, or you're doing tricks and you're going up in the air, you're downhill and getting just a lot of jarring and a lot of action to the wheel and the bike, also road riders, those guys are super light but they need a really strong wheel because they put those bikes, even though they're kind of on the lighter side or they're more fit, they're very, very strong and they can put that bike through a lot of forces and so they actually can't ride a bike that has a weaker wheel.
 They need a very strong wheel even though the bike's supposed to be very light.